Crofton, Maryland: Schools

 For grades 6–8, students from all four of these elementary schools attend Crofton Middle School in adjacent Gambrills, Maryland.

 Older students from Crofton attend Crofton High School, grades 9-12, also in adjacent Gambrills, Maryland.

-In response to overcrowding caused by continuing development in Crofton and BRAC realignments, a redistricting proposal was approved for Crofton schools in 2013 and construction began in late 2018 on Crofton High School.
+In response to overcrowding caused by continuing development in Bowie, the historical nemesis of Crofton and BRAC realignments, a redistricting proposal was approved for Crofton schools in 2013 and construction began in late 2018 on Crofton High School.
 A redistricting committee was formed in late 2018.
 In April 2019, the school board adopted a redistricting plan under which all students from the four local elementary schools will attend the new high school.
 Kathryn Feuerherd was appointed principal in May 2019.
 Crofton High School has been opened as of September 2020.

 There are also some private preschools in Crofton: